Diesel cars: do they still have mileage for drivers?

-Data from car buying comparison site Motorway.co.uk found that average prices for diesel vehicles have dropped almost 6% since the beginning of the year as the ‘toxin tax’ and diesel scrappage schemes take bite.
+Data from car buying comparison site Motorway.co.uk found that average prices for diesel vehicles dropped almost 6% in 2017 as the ‘toxin tax’ and diesel scrappage schemes took bite.

 It analysed 24,000 used car valuations made since the start of 2017, of ten of the most popular cars in the UK, comparing them against petrol equivalents.
 Valuations for some of the UK’s most popular diesel models were shown to be down by as much as 26% while petrol car valuations had increased by an average of 5%.